Cantieri di Pisa

-The history of Cantieri di Pisa (Pisa Shipyards) began in 1945 Pisa.
+Cantieri di Pisa (Pisa Shipyards) is an Italian company that produces yachts.
+Its history began in 1945 Pisa.

 The company became famous during the 1960s and 1970s when it began developing a particular line of yachts with names inspired by celestial constellations: Pegasus, Saturno, Jupiter, Polaris and Kitalpha.
 An additional model, the Akhir, quickly become the company's iconic vessel and helped make the Cantieri di Pisa name famous all over the world.
 In 2015 was acquired by Mondomarine.